Professionals, licensed access and/or lay clients may contact chambers to obtain a fee quotation for legal services.

 You can find any decision data on the LeO’s website, this decision data shows providers which received an ombudsman’s decision in the previous calendar year.
 In each case, the data shows whether the LeO required the provider to give the consumer a remedy.

-All barrister at 187 Fleet Street are regulated by the Bar Standards Board.
+All barrister at 187 Chambers are regulated by the Bar Standards Board.
 You can search all barristers that are registered on the Bar Standards Board’s website on the following link

 This link shows if the barrister has a current practising certificate and also if there are any disciplinary findings in accordance with the BSB policy.